-- Describe the elastic behavior of common mechanical structures used in engineering applications (beams, columns, cables and shafts);
+- Describe the elastic behaviour of common mechanical structures used in engineering applications (beams, columns, cables and shafts);

-- Explain various theoretical methods to analyze elastic and plastic buckling of columns, thin-walled sections and plates;
+- Explain various theoretical methods to analyse elastic and plastic buckling of columns, thin-walled sections and plates;

 - Perform a failure analysis of mechanical structures – from the structural analysis to the materials point of views;

 - Describe the mechanical responses of the most important classes of engineering materials;